husseingb/pdsnd_github/README.md

 ### Files used
-Bikeshare.py 'the python coding file'
+Bikeshare.py 'the python coding file' the github repo provided by Udacity
-Chicago, New York, Washington bike share data files provided by udacity